 Note: "realname" will always show in red, and reveals what type of material an object was actually made out of.

 Use this command to complete your work on an article of clothing, making it wearable AND valuable.
 Use @check to validate your work before you @finalize it.
-When you @finalize it, your skills at tailoring will be used to determine the value of the article of clothing.
+When you @finalize it, your skills at tailoring will be used to determine whether you can finish the item and the value of the article of clothing.
 The first time you do this, the value will be basically locked in and each subsequent time you @finalize the item, the value will go down.
 This means that it pays to do your best work the first time and that typos have the potential to cost you.

 Additional non-command-oriented information about tailoring in a themely and fair-gameplay way is to be found in "help tailor-play".